If you are at risk or someone you know is at risk, please say something!

 If someone is controlling or frightening you then it may be difficult for you to find out about your options or where to find help.
-Your abuser may monitor your online activity through checking the computer's history or with spy software.
-It is impossible to completely cover your online tracks.
+Your abuser may monitor your online activity through checking the computer's history or with spy software, making it impossible to completely cover your online tracks.

 By using a library computer you will have access to all the information you need, and it is FREE and SAFE.